Raymond Chan Chi-chuen: Career

 With the successful strategic voting among the pro-democracy voters, Chan was one of the five non-establishment candidates to be re-elected in the 2016 election with 45,993 votes.
 In the 2017 Chief Executive election, he supported radical legislator Leung Kwok-hung of the League of Social Democrats (LSD) to run for the Chief Executive through an unofficial civil petition, despite the mainstream pro-democrats backing former Financial Secretary John Tsang.

-On 4 June, in an attempt to disrupt the third reading of the National Anthem Bill at the Legislative Council, Chan and fellow lawmaker, Eddie Chu, attempted to disperse pungent liquid towards the President of the Legislative Council, Andrew Leung.
+On 4 June, in an attempt to disrupt the third reading of the National Anthem Bill at the Legislative Council, Chan and fellow lawmaker Eddie Chu attempted to disperse pungent liquid towards the President of the Legislative Council, Andrew Leung.
 They were stopped before they could reach the rostrum; Chan dropped the liquid and a lantern on the floor.
 On 16 June, Legislative Council president Leung announced that Chan and Chu would be fined roughly HK$100,000 each for their actions.
 Chu declared the same day that he and Chan would examine and possibly challenge the decision.

 Chan resigned from the Legislative Council on 28 September 2020, citing that he would not serve in an "appointed legislature".
 Prior to his resignation, the Legislative Council term had been extended, upon authorization by the central government on request of the Hong Kong government, by a year in order to resolve the limbo that had been created by the postponement of the 2020 legislative election.

 In a brief statement issued through his sister on 2 May 2021, Chan, who was in jail at that time, announced that he was quitting People Power and withdrawing from politics.

 Arrests

 Chan was arrested on 1 November 2020, along with six other democrats, in connection with a melee that had broken out in the LegCo on 8 May 2020.

 On 6 January 2021, Chan was among 53 members of the pro-democratic camp who were arrested under the national security law, specifically its provision regarding alleged subversion.
 The group stood accused of the organisation of and participation in unofficial primary elections held by the camp in July 2020.
 Chan was briefly released on bail on 7 January, but returned to custody on 28 February along with most others charged.

-On 16 September 2021, Chan was released on bail after his application granted by High Court judge Esther Toh.
-On 2 November, High Court judge Esther Toh upheld her decision to grant bail to Chan, because he had a history of cooperating with the government during his time in the legislature, that he had been named by LegCo president Andrew Leung as the most diligent lawmaker, and that he had previously supported some government bills.
+On 16 September 2021, Chan was released on bail after his application was granted by High Court judge Esther Toh.
+On 2 November, High Court judge Esther Toh upheld her decision to grant bail to Chan because he had a history of cooperating with the government during his time in the legislature, he had been named by LegCo president Andrew Leung as the most diligent lawmaker, and he had previously supported some government bills.

+On 30 May 2024, Chan was found guilty of subversion in the primaries case, along with 13 other defendants.